yanntm/MCC-server/README.md

 MCC-server is a Dockerized server that exposes tools from the [MCC-drivers](https://github.com/yanntm/MCC-drivers) project.
 It provides an interface for running various model-checking tools and retrieving results.

+MCC-server is essentially a wrapper for the [MCC-drivers](https://github.com/yanntm/MCC-drivers) project.
+MCC-drivers adapts various tools to MCC formats and provides the core functionalities that MCC-server exposes.

+[PetriVizu](https://github.com/yanntm/PetriVizu) is a demonstrator for the capabilities of MCC compatible tools with a user-friendly front-end for visualizing and analyzing Petri nets.
+It uses this dockers container if provided to provide an intuitive interface and advanced visualization features to MCC compliant tools.

+### Logic File Syntax

+Please visit the [property syntax page](https://github.com/yanntm/PetriVizu/blob/master/public/syntax.md) on PetriVizu repository for more information on the human usable syntax proposed to interact with the MCC tools to express bounds, reachability, LTL and CTL properties.

+### Supported Tools

+MCC-server supports most tools that compete or have competed in the MCC.
+Refer to the [MCC-drivers repository](https://github.com/yanntm/MCC-drivers) for more details on the tools and their configurations.

 ## Setup

 ### Prerequisites